RachelGoulding1/samples/HighLevelBRD.md

 An abandoned basket email is sent to all customers who drop out of the sales journey during the checkout step (approx 7500 customers per day).
 25% (1875) of customers open and read the abandoned basket email but currently less than 2% (38) of those who read the email return to the sales journey to complete their purchase.

-The Trading team would like to improve the abandoned basket sales process and encourage customers back to complete their purchase.
+The trading team would like to improve the abandoned basket sales process and encourage customers back to complete their purchase.

 ## Business Opportunity

-The Trading team believe that allowing a customer to return to the basket with the discount applied with a single click will have a significant impact on the number of customers who return to the sales journey to complete their purchase.
+The trading team believe that allowing a customer to return to the basket with the discount applied with a single click will have a significant impact on the number of customers who return to the sales journey to complete their purchase.

 ## Business Outcome